-If you are declining enrollment for yourself or your Dependents (including your spouse) because of other health insurance coverage and you later lose eligibility for that coverage (or if the employer stops contributing toward your or your Dependents' other coverage), you may in the future be able to enroll yourself or your Dependents in this Plan, provided that you request enrollment within 30 days after your other coverage ends.
+If you are declining enrollment for yourself or your Dependents (including your spouse) because of other health insurance coverage and you later lose eligibility for that coverage (or if the employer stops contributing toward your or your Dependents' other coverage), you may in the future be able to enroll yourself or your Dependents in this Plan, provided that you request en-rollment within 30 days after your other coverage ends.
 In addition, if you have a new Dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents, provided that you request enrollment within 30 days after the marriage, birth, adoption, or placement for adoption.

-If you and/or your dependents are covered under Medicaid or a state Child Health Insurance Program (CHIP) and lose eligibility for such coverage, you may be able to enroll yourself or your dependents who lost such coverage in a health insurance Program, provided that you request enrollment within 60 days after the loss of coverage.
-Likewise, if you and/or your Dependents become eligible for Medicaid or CHIP premium assistance, you may be able to enroll yourself or your Dependents who become eligible for premium assistance in a health insurance Program, provided that you request enrollment within 60 days after the date you are determined to be eligible for premium assistance.
-If your dependent child is receiving Medicaid or CHIP premium assistance toward the cost of plan benefits, you may also be able to disenroll the child from the Plan and enroll the child in and receive child health assistance under the state child health plan, effective on the first day of any month for which the child is eligible for premium assistance, to the extent required by law.
+If you and/or your dependents are covered under Medicaid or a state Child Health Insurance Program (CHIP) and lose eli-gibility for such coverage, you may beable to enroll yourself or your dependents who lost such coverage in a health insurance Program, provided that you request enrollment within 60 days after the loss of coverage.
+Likewise, if you and/or your Dependents become eligible for Medicaid or CHIP premium assistance, you may be able to enroll yourself or your request enrollment within 60 days after the loss of coverage.
+Likewise, if you and/or your Dependents who become eligible for premium assistance in a health insurance Program, provided that you request enrollment within 60 days after the date you are determined to be eligible for premium assistance.
+If your dependent child is receiving Medicaid or CHIP premium assistance to ward the cost of plan benefits, you may also be able to disenroll the child from the Plan and enroll the child in and receive child health assistance under the state child health plan, effective on the first day of any month for which the child is eligible for premium assistance, to the extent required by law.

-When Coverage Ends.
+When CoverageEnds.